-There is a separate policy and procedure outlining the school's position available on the school website.
+There is a separate policy and procedure outlining the school's position on our school website (www.itchenabbasprimary.co.uk)

 We will make ensure that sufficient staff are trained to support any pupil with a medical condition.

 All relevant staff will be made aware of the condition to support the child and be aware of medical needs and risks to the child.